 This is a multi-test medium.
-It is a semi-solid agar in a test tube.
-Sulfide production is detected by the presence of a black precipitate (Fig. 11.1 Tube C), indole is detected by the same method as done previously using TSB and Kovac's reagent (Fig 11.1 Tube D), and motility is detected as haziness emerging from the stab line (Fig. 11.1 Tube A is motile and Tube B is non-motile).
+It is a semi-solid agar in a test tube and it is inoculated by stabbing into the agar.
+Sulfide production is detected by the presence of a black precipitate (Fig. 11.1 Tube C), indole is detected using TSB and Kovac's reagent (Fig 11.1 Tube D), and motility is detected as haziness emerging from the stab line (Fig. 11.1 Tube A is motile and Tube B is non-motile).